muratk3n/thirdwave/en/README.md

 Tony Blair said a while back "[the EU] will never give a Brexiter government a good deal".
 He is right.
-I dont think the dynamics around that changed no matter how many marketing tricks UK employs or uses its "Otto poodles" to create annoyance.
+I dont think the dynamics around that changed no matter how many marketing tricks UK employs or uses its "Otto poodles", so called "Turks" to create annoyance.

 ---